getapid/apid/docs/cloud/README.md

 | frankfurt    | Frankfurt     |
 | saopaulo     | Sao Paulo     |

-## Timeouts

-The execution timeout is set to 30 seconds.
-If your API does not respond within that time an error is returned.

 ## Billing

 We've tried making the billing model as simple as possible.
-Each account has a quota of units they can use each month for running their tests on the cloud infrastructure.
+Each account has a free tier quota of units they can use each month for running their tests on the cloud infrastructure, after which there is a flat fee for each unit used.

-Each unit corresponds to 100ms of execution time of a step - thus the response time of the API for each step.
+Each unit corresponds to 100ms of execution time.

-You are not billed for any interpolation or step preparation (which is done on the machine you're running the CLI on).
+In case of on demand remote execution, you will be billed separately for every step.

+When using scheduled execution you're billed for the whole duration of the suite execution.

 ### Examples